bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 //    Required: Playground.SomeClass[Any]
 ```

-This implies that what we actually have is a type inference problem.
+This implies that what we have is a type inference problem.
 If we explicity type the list values, then we can create our list of `Any`s:

 ```scala